Armsinrius/tub_depth_est_esim/README.md

 catkin build esim_ros mapper_emvs
 ```

-We generated our data using helper scripts, esim.sh and emvs.py.
+We generated our data using helper scripts, esim.sh and emvs.sh.
 To use them, input a directory for the subsequent bags to be stored and accessed.

 Student: Huidong Hwang; Haoman Zhong